saayxee/stopwatch/README.md

 > [!Important]
 > Make sure you have the extension 'Live Server' installed on Visual Studio Code.

-Right click on index.html and click Open With Live Server.
+Right-click on index.html and click Open With Live Server.

 ## Contribution/Bugs
 > If you experience any bugs regarding the app, open an issue and document the problem in detail so that I can replicate it and fix it accordingly.

-If you want to contribute a feature or fix a bug yourself, kindly act in accordance with the following instructions/guide:
+If you want to contribute a feature or fix a bug yourself, kindly act per the following instructions/guide:
 - Fork the repository.
 - Create a new branch for your changes.
 - Implement your changes.